Hiking From Fira to Oia In Santorini, Greece

 There are other places as well, like Tasos Tavern and Fly Away Creative Bar and Restaurant.

-After this, the are became even more remote, and more stunning with the wildflowers.
+After this, the area becomes even more remote.
+Even more stunning with the wildflowers.

 Chapel Of The Assumption Of The Virgin